 What can you not bring for your stay to Willow Grove?

-- TV sets, laptops, tablets, cameras or DVD players.
+- TV sets, laptops, tablets, cameras, DVD players or Wifi/Bluetooth enabled devices.
 A tablet will be assigned to you upon admission to Willow Grove which you can use for educational purposes.
 There are also two stationary computers in the lounge area of the Unit which are available to all young people in order to access the internet etc.